Testicular Cancer

 What are the Types of Testicular Cancer?

-More than 90% of testicular cancer originates in germ cells, which are responsible for making sperm.
-However, there are several types of germ cells and other testicular cells where cancer may grow.
+More than 90% of testicular cancers begin in germ cells, the cells responsible for producing sperm.
+However, there are several types of germ cells and other testicular cells where cancer can develop.

 Treatment